Covid19R/covid19_package_template/README.md

     Vocabulary](https://covid19r.github.io/documentation/standardized-vocabulary.html).
     Nested locations are indicated by multiple location types being combined with a `_`
-  - location\_standardized - A standardized location code using a
-    national or international standard.
+  - location\_code - A standardized location code using a national or international standard.
 MORE HERE
-  - location\_standardized\_type The type of standardized location code being used according to the covid19R controlled vocabulary.
+  - location\_code\_type The type of standardized location code being used according to the covid19R controlled vocabulary.
 Here we use `XXX`
   - data\_type - the type of data in that given row from the [Covid19R Controlled Vocabulary](https://covid19r.github.io/documentation/standardized-vocabulary.html).